SuperOfficeDocs/superoffice-docs/docs/ui/web-application/getting-started/index.md

 Nearly all customizations involve changing at least one of the configuration files so that's the best place to continue this discussion.

-* [Page configuration][1] - presents the SuperOffice Markup Language (SOML), which is the cornerstone of SuperOffice web client, and explains how SOML is used to define the structure of the web application.
+* [Page configuration][5] - presents the SuperOffice Markup Language (SOML), which is the cornerstone of SuperOffice web client, and explains how SOML is used to define the structure of the web application.

+  * Learn how to [change system config files][11]

-* [User controls][2] - how to create a user control that will be put inside two new panels in the Sale dialog.
+* [User controls][6] - how to create a user control that will be put inside two new panels in the Sale dialog.

-* [Data handlers][3] - to have control over what happens when data is retrieved and stored from a page, you will need to create your own data handler.
+* [Data handlers][7] - to have control over what happens when data is retrieved and stored from a page, you will need to create your own data handler.

-* [Custom MDO controls][4] you can create your own MDOs containing anything, whether that would be static data, data from another system, or specific data from SuperOffice.
+* [Custom MDO controls][8] you can create your own MDOs containing anything, whether that would be static data, data from another system, or specific data from SuperOffice.
 These controls have a lot built-in, like search capabilities and history.

-* [Custom Archive controls][5] - create controls that display rows of information from built-in or custom archive providers
+* [Custom Archive controls][9] - create controls that display rows of information from built-in or custom archive providers

-* [Custom AJAX methods][6] - how to call server-side methods both asynchronously and synchronously from client-side Javascript
+* [Custom AJAX methods][10] - how to call server-side methods both asynchronously and synchronously from client-side Javascript

 ## Themes